designated-t/designated-t/README.md

 with inspirations in unofficial genres like Arcanepunk, some official like Steampunk, Gothic Fiction, and Universes of their own, such as Final Fantasy, Spiral Knights, and a lot more.

-- 🌱 I’m currently abled in Java, NodeJS, but am learning React and Typescript!
-Junior Full Stack Developer, backend lean
+- 🌱 I’m currently abled in Java, but am honing C#!
+Junior Backend Developer

 - 💞️ I’m looking to collaborate on anything!